Roasted Grapes Crostini with Whipped Ricotta

 For more simple appetizers and hors d’oeuvres, check out the following recipes:

 Roasted Grape Crostini with Whipped Ricotta

-- extra virgin olive oil
+- 4 Tbsp extra virgin olive oil divided

-- 1 cup part-skim ricotta cheese
+- 1 cup part-skim ricotta cheese room temperature

-- 1 ½ tsp kosher salt, (divided)
+- 1 ¾ tsp kosher salt divided

 - ¼ tsp freshly ground black pepper

 - Preheat oven to 425 F. Place sliced bread on a rimmed baking sheet, then drizzle with 2 Tbsp olive oil and ¼ tsp kosher salt.
 Bake until lightly toasted and crispy, about 7-9 minutes.
 If not assembling immediately, place crostini on a wire rack so the bottom doesn't become soggy.

 - Place grapes on another rimmed baking sheet.
 Drizzle with 2 Tbsp olive oil and ½ teaspoon of kosher salt.
 Roast for 8 minutes, or until the grapes just begin to burst.
 Set aside.